Skip to main content

 Identify High-Impact Problem Areas

-Drill down by location and system type to find where deferred maintenance is concentrated:
+Drill down by location and system type to find where deferred maintenance is concentrated.
+This analysis reveals which systems and buildings are driving your FCI score highest.

 By System Class